 Generated by thousands of hands and as many imaginations, these works challenge normative ideas about the artist as singular ‘genius’ and add a new dimension to the field of collaborative fiber-craft in the tradition of community-centered creations such as the Gees Bend’s quilts.

 As with the entire Crochet Coral Reef project, these sculptures are works of embodied mathematics manifesting the hyperbolic geometry witnessed in living reef organisms.
-Taken as a whole, the Crochet Coral Reef is both a global experiment in algorithmic making and an open-ended exercise in applied evolutionary theory.
-The Baden Baden Satellite Reef constitutes a unique new ecological niche in the ever-evolving landscape of crochet coral ‘biology.’
+As a whole the Crochet Coral Reef is both a global experiment in algorithmic making and an open-ended exercise in applied evolutionary theory.
+The Baden Baden Satellite Reef constitutes a unique new niche in the ever-evolving landscape of crochet coral ecology.

-The Baden-Baden Satellite Reef local curatorial team consists of Kathrin Dorfner, Martina Schulz, Christina Humpert, Charlotte Reiter, Susan Reiss and Silke Habich, with assistance from the entire team of Museum Frieder Burda’s art workshop and installation crew led by master carpenter Arnd Merkle, plus twenty local seamstresses.
+The local BBSR curatorial team consisted of Kathrin Dorfner, Martina Schulz, Christina Humpert, Charlotte Reiter, Susan Reiss and Silke Habich, with assistance from the entire team of Museum Frieder Burda’s art workshop and installation crew led by master carpenter Arnd Merkle, plus twenty local seamstresses.
 See PDF of all 4000 BBSR contributors.